 The articles of the Corporation provide that the Board of Directors shall consist of a minimum of eight and a maximum of 15 directors who are to be elected annually.
 The Board has fixed at nine the number of directors to be elected at the Meeting.
 It is proposed to nominate for election as directors of the Corporation the nine persons listed below for the Board of Directors.
-All of the nominees are currently directors of the Corporation and were duly elected at the last annual meeting of shareholders.
+All of the nominees are currently directors of the Corporation.

 The table below provides information about the nominee, including their background experience, meeting attendance, outside public boards on which they sit and securities of the Corporation held.
-For further information relating to the current directors, please see the section entitled "Directors and Officers" in the Corporation's 2016 Annual Information Form.
+For further information relating to the current directors, please see the section entitled "Directors and Officers" in the Corporation's 2017 Annual Information Form.